Morse-based Fibering of the Persistence Rank Invariant: Introduction

 The outline of this paper is as follows: in Section \ref{sec:Notation and Defs}, we outline background information which will be necessary for the reader to understand the rest of the text.
 Section \ref{sec:rank_inv} focuses on computing the rank invariant, supported by lemmas and diagram-chasing.
 Section \ref{sec:computing_pers_space} explains the computation of the persistence space along with delving into fibering the rank invariant along equivalent lines.
 We conclude with Section \ref{sec:conclusion} by laying out a method for fibering the rank invariant of persistence by lines, and suggesting possible applications.
+Finally, in Appendix \ref{app:cutsandpairs} we discuss a result that allows us to develop an algorithm which chooses a representative line for each equivalence class in the case of $2$-parameter persistence modules.
+The generalization of this algorithm to higher dimensional persistence modules remains future work.